This post is sponsored by the Tempe Tourism Office. All opinions are my own.

 Our family attended two games – a night game at Sloan Park (home of the Chicago Cubs) and a day game at Hohokam Stadium (home of our hometown Oakland A’s).
 The kids got autographs from a few players, hit up the snack bar way too many times, shopped for souvenirs and merchandise, and participated in all the activities that each stadium had set up.
 Of course, we watched a little baseball too.

 If you are thinking of traveling to Cactus League games this year and in future years, here are the tips we picked up to help other families (including a few we learned by making some mistakes along the way!):

 1. Book Tickets Early

 Spring training tickets go on sale for some teams much earlier than you might expect.
 Watch your favorite team’s site closely in the fall and mark the on-sale date in your calendar if good seats are a priority for you.
-Some teams started selling tickets this year as early as the beginning of December, while others didn’t go on sale until early or mid-January.
+Some teams started selling tickets in 2020 as early as the beginning of December, while others didn’t go on sale until early or mid-January.
 If you are a season ticket holder for your home team, you may be able to get priority access to ticket sales.